galaxyproject/training-material/topics/synthetic-biology/tutorials/retrosynthesis_analysis/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. A low diameter selects specific rules?
+> 1. Does a low diameter select specific rules?
 > 2. How many rows are in the file?
 >
 > > ### {% icon solution %} Solution